JNuggets/Windscribe-Ephemeral-Port-Script/README.md

 This script has been modified from Mibo5454's original to refresh the Windscribe Ephermeral port and set qBittorrents listening port automatically.

+Disclaimer: Reports of using the script often can lead to account being temporarily disabled.
+Reduce usage to the minimum required timeframe

 ## Requirements

 * Python (Tested on 3.10.7)